-K15.3.2 The focus for review in the stages subsequent to the progression examination should be to provide feedback and support to the candidate to ensure that adequate progress is being maintained such that the candidate is likely to complete on time.
+K15.3.2 The focus for review in the stages subsequent to the progression examination should be to provide feedback and support to the candidate to ensure that adequate progress is being maintained such that they are is likely to complete on time.
 The review should consider the progress that the candidate has made in achieving targets and objectives agreed at the previous review point, and help the candidate to identify and agree appropriate targets and objectives for the next stage of the project.
 The review will also identify where satisfactory progress has not been made and make recommendations for remedial action.

-K15.3.3 The Faculty Research Degrees Committee shall appoint a principal independent reviewer (referred to as the principal reviewer) to undertake this review of progress.
-The principal reviewer may previously have acted as one of the candidate's internal examiners at progression examination and:
+K15.3.3 The FRDC shall appoint a principal independent reviewer (referred to as the Principal Reviewer) to undertake this review of progress.
+The Principal Reviewer may previously have acted as one of the candidate's internal examiners at progression examination and:

-- shall be a member of academic staff who is an experienced researcher with an understanding of the field of the candidate's research project but who need not necessarily be a leading subject expert in that field; - shall not be associated with the research project or supervisory team i.e. shall not have substantial coauthoring or collaborative involvement with the candidate's work.
+- a. shall be a member of academic staff who is an experienced researcher with an understanding of the field of the candidate's research project but who need not necessarily be a leading subject expert in that field; - b. shall not be associated with the research project or supervisory team i.e. shall not have substantial co-authoring or collaborative involvement with the candidate's work.

-Supervisors are normally expected to act as principal reviewers for other candidates in proportion to the number of candidates they themselves supervise.
+Supervisors are normally expected to act as Principal Reviewers for other candidates in proportion to the number of candidates they themselves supervise.

-K15.3.4 The candidate and their supervisory team will complete a progress review form and submit it, via the Graduate School Office, to the principal reviewer, together with appropriate evidence of progress comprising one from the following:
+K15.3.4 The candidate, working closely with their supervisory team will complete a progress review form in line with the following timings and submit it, via the Graduate School Office, to the Principal Reviewer, together with supporting evidence appropriate to their stage selected from the options specified at http://www1.uwe.ac.uk/research/postgraduateresearchstudy/studysupport/progressreview.aspx and published in the Graduate School Handbook: